RFID stands for Radio Frequency IDentification.

 The new RAIN RFID standard is also an acronym (RAdio frequency IdentificatioN) designed to help consumers better link the possibilities and capabilities of RFID with Cloud Computing based applications, which is usually where the data resides.

-At the highest level RFID works by powering an RFID Tag, usually by the RFID readers signal once it comes into close enough proximity, so that the tag is able to send it's unique identification number to the reader.
+At the highest level, how RFID works is by powering an RFID Tag, usually by the RFID readers signal once it comes into close enough proximity, so that the tag is able to send it's unique identification number to the reader.
 This unique identification number can then be cross checked in a sub-system to see what asset or person is being identified.

 The more technical answer is that RFID transmits data through electromagnetism.
 Small, electrically-charged particles interact with each other, creating an electromagnetic field.
 This field is made up of different waves of photons; the collection of waves from lowest to highest frequency is what we call the electromagnetic spectrum.